Adele Roberts: Television

 Roberts is a regular presenter for BBC Sport.
 In 2019 she joined the London Marathon coverage and commentary team alongside Gaby Logan, Steve Cram, Paula Radcliffe and Andrew Cotter.

 In November 2019, it was announced that Roberts would be participating in the nineteenth series of I'm a Celebrity...Get Me Out of Here!.
 She was the first campmate to be voted off the show on 29 November.
 The show received complaints for the eviction as the voting app used to nominate camp mates had caused confusion due to ambiguous wording on the interface; because of this, no votes from the app were counted and only phone votes were used.

 In January 2020, Roberts won the sixth series of Celebrity Coach Trip on E4 alongside her girlfriend, Kate Holderness.

+In 2024, Roberts was a contestant on the sixteenth series of Dancing on Ice.
+She was paired with Mark Hanretty and the pair finished in third place.

 Personal life

 Sport and fitness

-Roberts is a keen runner and has completed two London Marathons, finishing both races with a qualifying time for the following year.
-In 2017 she finished with a time of 03:36:31 and in 2018 she finished with a time of 03:30:38.
-Roberts ran both marathons for the charity Heads Together.
-In 2017 she received a surprise visit from Prince William and Kate Middleton who head the charity to wish her luck in her race.
+Roberts is a keen runner and has completed three London Marathons, finishing all three races with a qualifying time for the following year.
+In 2017 she finished with a time of 03:36:31, in 2018 she finished with a time of 03:30:38 and in 2023 became the fastest woman to run the Marathon with a stoma bag, finishing the race in 3:30:22, achieving a Guinness World Record.

+Roberts ran her first two marathons for the charity Heads Together and ran the 2023 marathon in aid of the Attitude Magazine Foundation.

+In 2017 she received a surprise visit from the then Duke and Duchess of Cambridge who head the charity to wish her luck in her race.
 She is an avid supporter of Liverpool F.C.

 Roberts took part in the Sport Relief charity netball match in 2019.
 She played on the winning team captained by Oti Mabuse.